Be good data stewards

 - Reuse data.
 When possible, reuse data through data sharing agreements.

 - Build for transparency.
 After going live, anyone should be able to get answers about how their data is being collected, used and stored.
-Be prepared to provide that information, and make it easy for users
+Be prepared to provide that information and enable users to get it easily.

 Test